carloartieri/fraser_lab/readme.md

 		SUM_READS	Sum of all reads assigned to the SNP

-	7. Once we've determined the counts at individual SNPs, we can then obtain the gene/transcript -level counts with GetGeneASE.py:
+	7. Once we've determined the counts at individual SNPs, we can then obtain the gene/ transcript-level counts with GetGeneASE.py:

 		usage: GetGeneASE.py -c  -p  -g  -o  [-w] [-i] [-t] [-m MIN] [-s] [-h]